JaronLouise/csms-web-app/README.md

 ---

-Made with ❤️ for sustainable energy solutions
-Document Version: 1.0
+Made with ❤️ for renewable energy and sustainable technologies Document Version: 1.0
 Last Updated: June 16, 2025